|Farzad Massoudi, M.D., F.A.C.S.||Chiedozie Nwagwu, M.D.|

 |Darin Johnson, PA-C|

 Dr. Robert Jackson was born and raised in Southern California.
-He attended Mater Dei High School and subsequently the University of San Diego, where he graduated magna cum laude from the honors program with a degree in chemistry and biology.
+He attended Mater Dei High School in Santa Ana, California, and subsequently the University of San Diego, where he graduated magna cum laude from the honors program with a B.A. degree in chemistry and biology.
 While in San Diego, Dr. Jackson competitively raced bicycles at the collegiate level.
-He earned a medical degree from Baylor College of Medicine with honors and was inducted into the Alpha Omega Alpha medical honor society.
+He earned a medical degree from Baylor College of Medicine with honors, graduated in the top 10% of his class, and was inducted into the Alpha Omega Alpha medical honor society.
+In 1994 he received the Baylor College of Medicine Award of Excellence in Neurosurgery, and the Award of Excellence in Surgery.

 K. Anthony Kim, M.D., F.A.A.N.S.